NVIDIA/aistore/memsys/README.md

     }
     ```

-The example above shows initialization that ignores errors - in particular, insifficient minimum required memory (see the previous section).
+The example above shows initialization that ignores errors - in particular, insufficient minimum required memory (see the previous section).

 Alternatively, MMSA can be initialized *not* to panic on errors: